 AKLNG-6020-CRM-PLN-DOC-00001

-Cultural Resources Management Plan Revision No. B
+Cultural Resources Management Plan Revision No. C

-February 10, 2021
+May 27, 2021

-PUBLIC Page 48
+PUBLIC Page 55

-As discussed previously, avoidance will be the preferred approach to identified cultural resources, through the establishment of a 500-foot construction buffer.
-AGDC will determine the feasibility of site avoidance in consultation with pipeline engineers and include a listing of historic properties proposed for avoidance in the Annual Cultural Resources Work Plan (see Section 8).
+in consultation with pipeline engineers and include a listing of historic properties proposed for avoidance in the Annual Cultural Resources Work Plan (see Section 8.1).

-Until the specific properties that can be avoided are identified, AGDC will plan to implement minimization and mitigation as identified in Standard Property Treatment Plans and site-specific plans as needed.
+Until the specific properties that can be avoided are identified, AGDC will plan to implement minimization and mitigation as identified in detailed treatment plans (discussed further at 7.3.3).
 Recommendations for mitigation will depend largely on the type of historic property (e.g., prehistoric surface lithic scatter) and the nature of project effects to the property.
 A discussion of some property types, and associated mitigation strategies/actions is presented in Section 7.3.

-AGDC will include avoidance, minimization, and treatment measures as part of the Annual Cultural Resources Work Plan (Section 8.1).
-Results of avoidance, minimization, and treatment implementation for each Construction Spread, including documentation of any treatment or other mitigation approaches at individual or groups of sites, will be submitted as part of the Annual Agreement and Annual Fieldwork Reports (Sections 8.4 and 8.2, respectively), unless special reporting requirements are identified as part of site-specific mitigation/treatment plans.
+AGDC will include approved avoidance, minimization, and treatment measures as part of the Annual Cultural Resources Work Plan (Section 8.1).
+Results of avoidance, minimization, and treatment implementation for each Construction Spread, including documentation of any treatment or other mitigation approaches at individual or groups of sites, will be submitted as part of the Annual Agreement and Annual Fieldwork Reports (Sections 8.4 and 8.2, respectively), unless special reporting requirements are identified as part of detailed mitigation/treatment plans.
 If special reporting requirements are determined necessary, the treatment plan should include a schedule for completion, deliverables, and reporting timelines.
 This section of the CRMP describes steps and protocols to be followed to resolve adverse effects, as required by the PA Stipulation IV.D.